 Vector Error Correction Mechanism (VECM) models are a special application of VAR or Vector Autoregressive Models.
 The specification of VECM models involves the introduction of error correction terms into the VAR models.
 VECM methodology is used if the variables in the system have a long-run relationship, that is, they are cointegrated.

 Every VAR model can be specified in the form of VECM by differencing the variables and introducing error correction terms.
 However, VECM is used only in the presence of cointegrating or long-run relationships.
 If there is no cointegration or if the variables are stationary, the VAR model should be applied.
+You can learn more about the interpretation of the VECM model in the VECM Estimation and Interpretation post.

 Non-stationary variables are said to be cointegrated if their linear combination is stationary.
 For example, if two variables in a system are I(1) or integrated of order 1, but their linear regression yields an error term that is stationary.
 In such a case, we can say that the two variables are cointegrated and have a long-run relationship.
 Such variables move together over time and share a common stochastic trend.